gulfiliz/gulfiliz.github.io/_posts/2025-08-27-spontaneous-symmetry-breaking-deep.md

 **Goldstone's Theorem (1961):**

-For every continuous symmetry that is spontaneously broken, there exists a massless scalar particle — a **Goldstone boson.**
+For every continuous symmetry that is spontaneously broken, there exists a massless scalar particle, a **Goldstone boson.**

 More precisely: